cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 In Java, when one class extends another, the child class inherits almost everything from the parent class.
 Specifically, we are usually concerned with the fact that a child class inherits instance variables and methods, regardless of their declared visibility, from its parent.
 These _members_ are accessible, depending on their visibility, within the child class in much the same way they would be accessible in the parent class.
+Even private instance variables are inherited.
+However, we should recall that they cannot be directly accessed outside of the class in which they are declared.

 ### The `Object` Class

 According the Java Language Specification, the [`java.lang.Object`](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html) class is the superclass for all other classes [1].
-If a class does not explicitly extend another class, then it implicitly extends `Object`.
+Take a few moments to look through the `Object` class documentation.
+Write down any methods you recognize and may have used in the past in your notes.
+Remember, all classes that you create automatically inherit those methods.
+That is, if a class does not explicitly extend another class, then it implicitly extends `Object`.
 Therefore, `Object` is at the top of all inheritance hierarchies in Java.

 ### Constructors